usaarhat/wwc/resources/completed-notebooks/nltk-session-1-complete.md

 ### Input/Output Types

 * Python understands different *types* of input, including *string*, *unicode string*, *integer*, *item*, *tuple* and *dict*.
 * Different types of information behave in different ways, and the ways they are represented visually are different as well.
 * You should always be aware of what kind of type you're passing around, and what is the most appropriate for your data
-* For example, if you're trying to do maths, you'll want to be working with *integers* and/or floats:
+* For example, if you're trying to do maths, you'll want to be working with *integers* and/or *floats*:

 ```python
 1 + 2  # integer plus integer